 The Scottish capital, Edinburgh, is a centuries-old city that has a rich and turbulent history – making it one of the most fascinating heritage destinations in the world!
 The Old Town is home to buildings older than the United Kingdom, with Edinburgh Castle dominating the skyline.
 Edinburgh is filled with stories, and is one of the most popular ghost tour destinations in Scotland.

-History aside, Edinburgh is home to the Festival Fringe – which is the second-largest event in the world behind the Olympics!
+History aside, there is a wide variety of festivals in Edinburgh throughout the year, and the city is home to the Festival Fringe – which is the second-largest event in the world behind the Olympics!
 Every August the city transforms into a playground for actors, dancers, comedians and everything in between.
 The International Festival, Film Festival and Book Festival also happen in the summer, and the Hogmanay Street Party is a world-famous New Year’s Eve celebration.
 Edinburgh is truly bursting with creativity all year round.

 The tourism industry in Scotland is largely based in Edinburgh – so if you want a hub for exploring the rest of the mainland from, this city is the perfect option.
-Scotland is geographically quite small, so even the Highlands can be reached as part of a day trip.
+Scotland is geographically quite small, so even the Highlands can be reached as part of a day trip from Edinburgh.

 Best Places to Stay in Edinburgh